School of Health Professions

 101 Lewis Hall

 The School of Health Professions is Missouri’s only state-supported health professions school on a campus with an academic health center.
 It is uniquely positioned to educate highly qualified health care professionals committed to fulfilling the mission of improving the health and well-being of individuals and communities.
 Its six departments and eleven accredited academic programs have long and distinguished histories.
 Graduates of the School of Health Professions are nationally recognized leaders in their fields.

-Students gain valuable experience by participating in nationally recognized service centers including PhysZou, Tiger OT, The Adult Day Connection, The Health Connection, the Speech and Hearing Clinic, Robert G. Comb’s Language Preschool, Thompson Center for Autism and Neurodevelopmental Disorders, and more than eight hundred fieldwork sites.
+Students gain valuable experience by participating in nationally recognized service centers including PhysZou, Tiger OT, The Adult Day Connection, the MU Speech and Hearing Clinic, Robert G. Comb’s Language Preschool, MU Thompson Center for Autism and Neurodevelopmental Disorders, and more than eight hundred fieldwork sites.

 - Exploratory Courses